synestize/synestizer/docs/Javascript_details.md

 `webpack.config.js` has the actual configuration, which does various things.
 `package.json` lists the various libraries ("dependencies") that are assembled together by npm.
-It isn't webpack-specific, as all `npm` packages use it, but we use webpack here.
+It isn't specific to webpack, as all `npm` packages use it, but we use webpack here.

 * Compiles JSX to JS, to support React
 * compresses the javascript slightly in production mode
   * there is an alternative competitor [escompress](https://github.com/escompress/escompress), which [integrates to Babel es6](https://github.com/escompress/babel-preset-escompress).
   * I recommend using just one plugin, [https://www.npmjs.com/package/babel-plugin-transform-dead-code-elimination], which somewhat reduced the JS size (but not as well as uglifyjs!)
-  *  NB: Usually you see this with UglifyJS2, but it [doesn't support ES6](https://github.com/mishoo/UglifyJS2/issues/448) booooring
+  *  NB: Usually you see this with UglifyJS2, but it [doesn't support ES6](https://github.com/mishoo/UglifyJS2/issues/448)
   * However if we really wanted to use that, there is [babel-plugin-uglify](https://www.npmjs.com/package/babel-plugin-uglify) which does it at the babel layer, so we could compile to ES5 and uglify?
   * Or Webpack's  [uglifyjsplugin](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin)
 * [Why can't anyone write a simple webpack tutorial?](https://medium.com/@dtothefp/why-can-t-anyone-write-a-simple-webpack-tutorial-d0b075db35ed#.7z9z6io83)
-* If you want to update dependencies, the command looks omsething like this:
+* If you want to update dependencies, the command looks like this:

 ```
 npm install --save-dev --upgrade \